duplocloud/k8s-agent/README.md

 ## Other Agents

-Other AI agent implementations are currently a work in progress.
+The k8s agent as well as the other AI agent implementations are currently a work in progress.
 Developers looking to create their own AI agent that integrates with DuploCloud Service Desk should refer to the Kubernetes agent as a reference implementation.